EduardoSorokin/JavaScript30/README.md

 ## Note

 Here are the codes I've developed when I took the Wes Bos course.
-These codes where developed based on the sources provides in the course, so not ALL of these where developed by me from scratch.
+These codes where developed based on the sources provided in the course, so not ALL of these where developed by me from scratch.

 ## Course Page